Bitzeny (ZNY) One Day Trading Volume Hits $25.00

-Bitzeny (CURRENCY:ZNY) traded down 22.9% against the U.S. dollar during the one day period ending at 15:00 PM ET on October 28th.
-Bitzeny has a market cap of $136,498.92 and approximately $25.00 worth of Bitzeny was traded on exchanges in the last 24 hours.
-One Bitzeny coin can now be purchased for $0.0018 or 0.00000003 BTC on popular cryptocurrency exchanges.
-During the last seven days, Bitzeny has traded 43% lower against the U.S. dollar.
+Bitzeny (CURRENCY:ZNY) traded 22.9% lower against the US dollar during the 24 hour period ending at 15:00 PM E.T. on October 28th.
+Over the last week, Bitzeny has traded down 43% against the US dollar.
+Bitzeny has a total market capitalization of $136,498.92 and $25.00 worth of Bitzeny was traded on exchanges in the last 24 hours.
+One Bitzeny coin can currently be purchased for approximately $0.0018 or 0.00000003 BTC on major cryptocurrency exchanges.

 - Dogecoin (DOGE) traded up 28.5% against the dollar and now trades at $0.31 or 0.00000512 BTC.